ArmandoDLaRosa/content_recommendation_system/readme.md

 - **RAG-Powered Search**: Allows for natural language queries, enhancing the discovery of articles that match user interests closely.
 Sortable by Most Recent.
 - **User Feedback Integration**: Utilizes direct user inputs and article rankings to continuously refine the recommendation process.

+## Idea of the App

+The Personalized Article Recommendation System aims to enhance user engagement and learning by providing tailored content recommendations based on individual interests.
+By analyzing user preferences and search behaviors, the system identifies relevant articles from various sources and delivers a daily recommendation that aligns with the user's specific fields of interest.
+This approach ensures users receive the most pertinent and recent articles, promoting continuous learning and exploration.

 ## Implementation Overview

 ### System Architecture

-The architecture integrates various technologies, including Topic Model Vectors, Semantic Relevance Analysis, Text Similarity Clusters, a Vector Database (VectorDB), Retrieval-Augmented Generation (RAG), and User Feedback Mechanisms.
+The architecture integrates various technologies, including Topic Model Vectors, Semantic Relevance Analysis, Text Similarity Clusters, a Vector Database (VectorDB), Retrieval-Augmented Generation (RAG), User Feedback Mechanisms, and Knowledge Graphs.
 These components work together to facilitate personalized article recommendations and enable effective content discovery.

 ### Technologies and Methodologies